lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

   - Removed ML-KEM ciphertext from KDF as per X-Wing proof -- this makes the KEM combiner ML-KEM specific, so:
     - Changed title to be ML-KEM specific.
   - Removed RSA-KEM ciphertext from KDF.
-  - Changed the KDF from KMAC to SHA3.
   - Removed references to I-D.ounsworth-lamps-cms-dhkem since we'll just inline a simplified version of RFC9180's DHKEM.

 Still to do in a future version:

-  `[ ]` We need PEM samples … hackathon?
+ - `[ ]` We need PEM samples … hackathon?
 OQS friends?
 David @ BC?
 The right format for samples is probably to follow the hackathon ... a Dilithium or ECDSA trust anchor certificate, a composite KEM end entity certificate, and a CMS EnvolepedData sample encrypted for that composite KEM certificate.
-  `[ ]` Open question: do we need to include the ECDH, X25519, X448, and RSA public keys in the KDF?
+ - `[ ]` Open question: do we need to include the ECDH, X25519, X448, and RSA public keys in the KDF?
 X-Wing does, but previous versions of this spec do not.
 In general existing ECC and RSA hardware decryptor implementations might not know their own public key.

 # Introduction {#sec-intro}